Theresa May Is On A Mission To Become The "Blue Planet" Prime Minister, But Here's Why Some People Are Sceptical

 "If you're talking about the things you can do for the environment, that can help make people see you as nice people who care about the planet," Curtis added.
 "And that's something we know the Conservatives are quite weak on."

-Even some Conservative party staffers are privately sceptical about the motives of government and question whether May’s heart is really in it.
+Even some Tory party staffers are privately sceptical about the motives of government and question whether May’s heart is really in it.
 But they say it is hard to deny that issues of animal welfare and the environment do well on social media, allowing the party to reach that all-important youth demographic.

-In 2017, a misleading story claiming the Conservative's had voted "that animal's cannot feel pain" became the most viral politics article of the year.
-Tory MPs reported their inboxes quickly filling up with complaints from members of the public about the apparent anti-animal policy.
+In 2017, a misleading story claiming the Conservatives had voted "that animals cannot feel pain" became the most viral politics article of the year.
+Tory MPs reported their inboxes quickly filling up with complaints from furious constituents.

-Mary Creagh, the Labour chair of the Commons environmental audit committee, said: "All their internal party focus groups have told them that young people didn’t trust them on the environment, that Theresa May’s plans to have a free vote on fox hunting were very toxic; this is about detoxifying the Tory brand.
+Mary Creagh, the Labour chair of the Commons environmental audit committee, said of Tory HQ: "All their internal party focus groups have told them that young people didn’t trust them on the environment, that Theresa May’s plans to have a free vote on fox hunting were very toxic; this is about detoxifying the Tory brand," she said.

-"We’ve got to make sure this doesn’t turn into ‘hug a husky part two’ which rapidly developed into ‘cut the green crap’ a couple of years later."
+"We’ve got to make sure this doesn’t turn into ‘hug a husky part two’, which rapidly developed into ‘cut the green crap’ a couple of years later."

-"Cut the green crap" is a reference to The Sun’s infamous 2013 splash in, which claimed Cameron had ordered aides to slash green taxes that were "pushing up" household energy bills.
+"Cut the green crap" is a reference to the Sun’s infamous 2013 splash, which claimed Cameron had ordered aides to slash green taxes that were "pushing up" household energy bills.

 Creagh added: “I don’t think we can wait 20 years to eliminate unavoidable plastic waste; I’m not prepared to wait until I’m 70 to see that happen."

-Caroline Lucas, co-leader of the Green Party, also claimed the PM’s speech was mainly about boosting the Tories’ own environmental credentials.
+Caroline Lucas, coleader of the Green Party, also claimed the PM’s speech was mainly about boosting the Tories’ own environmental credentials.

 "They recognise that they’re still not appealing to the public in terms of being a compassionate party and they’ve decided that animal welfare and the environment is a good way of giving themselves a bit of a facelift," she told us.